Syracuse VA Medical Center

 The Syracuse VA Medical Center, part of VA Health Care Upstate New York opened its doors on June 14, 1953.
 The Medical Center utilizes state-of-the-art technology to provide a full range of patient care services, education and research.
 The 106-bed general medical and surgical facility provides comprehensive:

-The Syracuse VA Medical Center also operates a Community Care Center that provides a community day program, mental health intensive case management program, homeless veteran program, and vocational services.
+The Syracuse VA Medical Center also operates a 48-bed Community Care Center that provides a community day program, mental health intensive case management program, homeless veteran program, and vocational services.
+The Community Living Center is a teaching facility.
+Syracuse VAMC leases space for two facilities located in Syracuse – the Veteran Recovery and Wellness Center and the Behavioral Health Outpatient Center (BHOC).
+Syracuse VA partners with Vet Centers located in Syracuse, Binghamton, and Watertown.

 The Department of Veterans Affairs named the Syracuse VA Medical Center as a Center of Excellence for its Operation Enduring Freedom/Operation Iraqi Freedom and Polytrauma programs.
 The Syracuse facility is also the principal referral center for neurosurgery and urological renal stone treatment, serving all of upstate New York and northern Pennsylvania veterans.